ryantimpe/brickr/README.md

 brickr also includes tools help users create the Mosaics and 3D model output using real LEGO® elements.

+### What’s the point?

+The goal of {brickr} is to provide a series of tools to integrate the LEGO® system with R by:

+  - Enhancing a real world building experience with mosaics, generated instructions, and piece counts.
+  - Generating interest in R and coding for new audiences with easy-to-create 3D models.
+  - or just embracing pure novelty.

-*brickr is developed using publicly available information about LEGO® products and is not officially affliated with The LEGO Group*
+*brickr is developed using publicly available information about LEGO® products and is not officially affiliated with The LEGO Group*

 ## Installation